 - Running, especially on hills.
 If you are a new runner, you are at greater risk for shin splints.

-- Increasing the amount of time in training, or going a longer distance
+- Increasing the intensity of training, or going a longer distance.

 You are more at risk for shin splints if you:

-- Have flat feet or a very rigid foot arches
+- Have flat feet or very rigid foot arches.

 - Pain in one or both legs